 13. If you could have any superpower, what would it be?
 And why?

 My super power would be to have mental telepathy that I would gain from the Wakanda flower!
 I would use this power to promote goodwill and eradicate imperialistic ideals.

 My favourite professors/TA: wish I could choose, but each one of them remains special to me.

 15. What is your best way to de-stress?

-Best way to destress is watching Netflix, popcorn, m and m’s peanut with family and friends.
-I also love hanging out by the lake and having coffee and ice cream.
+Best way to destress is watching netflix, popcorn, m and m’s peanut with family and friends.
+I also love hanging out by the lake and have coffee and ice cream.